urueedi/kazoo/applications/acdc/doc/README.md

 #### Queues

 Queues manage the dispersal of member calls to agents.
 Because the queue won't know if an agent is busy in another queue, the queue will broadcast a `member_connect_req` to all known agents.
-The queue will collect `member_connect_resp`s and choose one agent, based on routing strategy, to send the `member_connect_win` message.
+The queue will collect `member_connect_resp`s and choose one or more agents, based on routing strategy, to send the `member_connect_win` message.
 If the agent is unable to connect the call and send the queue a `member_connected`, the agent will attempt the next appropriate `member_connect_resp`.
 If the list is exhausted, the queue will wait a configurable amount of time before sending another `member_connect_req` and repeating the process.

 ##### Queue Process Initialization